You are hereIn this section

 Fresh Fruit & Vegetable Program (during the school day)

-Our district participates in the USDA Fresh Fruit & Vegetable Program (FFVP) at two elementary schools: Sky Oaks and Hidden Valley, for school year 2018-19.
+Our district participates in the USDA Fresh Fruit & Vegetable Program (FFVP) at two elementary schools: Sky Oaks and Hidden Valley, for school year 2020-21.
 The FFVP program is a grant funded program that we apply for each year, for specific sites, based on their eligibility to participate.
-Funds are used to purchase, prepare and serve a fresh fruit or vegetable snack to students, during the school day, 2-3 times per week.
+Funds are used to purchase, prepare and serve a fresh fruit or vegetable snack to students, during the school day, 2 or more days per week.
 The snack is a small sample for students to try and exposes them to foods they may have never experienced before.

 Afterschool Snacks (after the school day)